 Step 4: Use directory-level summaries instead of file reads

-For exploration phase, prefer summaries over content:
+For the exploration phase, prefer summaries over full content:

 Run: ls packages/api-server/src/services/